SecretFox/AgentSwitcher/README.md

 	`3140|Winter|onZone` - Switches to "Winter" outfit when entering Carpathian Fangs
 	`Machine Tyrant|CleanseTank|40|tank` - Switches to "CleanseTank" build if player is tanking and Machine Tyrant is closer than 40m to player.
 	`Machine Tyrant|Tank|onKill|tank` - Switches to "Tank" build if player kills Machine Tyrant as a tank.
-________
-Range : When distance is not specified in the proximity list this value will be used
-Rate : How often tracked proximity distance is checked